HomeBlogCapability Statement

 1. Header — identity at a glance

-Include: DUNS / UEI, CAGE code, website, phone, email, all in an easy-scan row.
+Also include here: UEI, CAGE code, website, phone, email — in an easy-scan row, not a paragraph.

-Four to six bullets of services.
-Short phrases, not paragraphs.
+Four to six bullets, short phrases.
+Not paragraphs.
 Each should map to a NAICS code you hold.
 Example:

 Core Competencies